Hico, TX

 Saturday 5/18

-7:30 am Mass start for all 4 routes
+8:00 am Mass Start for all 4 routes

 GL150 riders will stage in the front, then GL100, then GL60 and GL30 will be staged in the back.

-Included with each entry is one meal, served and prepared by the Hico Volunteer Fire Department and local Hico volunteers.
-When you finish your ride, please come see us at the Gravel Locos booth to get your lunch ticket.
-For those over 21, get a well deserved ice cold beer by visiting the Gravel Locos tent to get your drink ticket that is redeemable at the beer booth.
+Included with each entry is a meal, served and prepared by the Hico Volunteer Fire Department and local Hico volunteers.
+When you finish your ride, please come see us at the arena to get your lunch and/or dinner depending on when you finish.
+For those over 21, get an ice cold beer with your meal.
+Water & sodas will also be available.

 *Breakfast Option on Race Day (5/18) only*